 Further, the Federal Reserve has authority under the Home Ownership and Equity Protection Act (HOEPA) to issue regulations addressing abusive practices for all mortgage lenders whether insured banks and thrifts or non-insured lenders.
-The Federal Reserve Board has scheduled a public hearing on whether to exercise this authority next month.
+The Federal Reserve Board has scheduled a public hearing on whether to exercise this authority for this Thursday, June 14th.
 The FDIC would strongly support the Federal Reserve should it decide to exercise this authority.